sebasfavaron/mapReduce-queries-in-hazelcast/README.md

-# pod-tp2
+# Map-Reduce queries using airport data in a Hazelcast database

+## Set-up
-### Debian based with x-terminal-emulator
+### Debian based with x-terminal-emulator (bash)
 ```
 chmod +x master-script.sh
 ./master-script.sh
 ```
-Compiles the project and automatically opens two terminals
+This compiles the project and automatically opens two terminals:
 * Terminal 1: server running
 * **Terminal 2: Execute the desired query, the working directory is already set (see 'Running queries' below)**

 ### Unix based (the long way)
 #### On root folder
 ```
 mvn clean install
 ```
+Open two terminals:
 #### Terminal 1: run the server
 ```
 cd <repository-root>/server/target